When Does the Curfew Start in Monaco

 Restaurants are prohibited from having music.

-The distance between the tables goes from 1 meter to 1.5 meters and
+The distance between the tables goes from 1 meter to 1.5 meters and the maximum number of diners at the table is limited to six people.
+For dinner, reservations are a prerequisite.

 Also Remaining Open